pitt-miskov-zivanov-lab/BioRECIPE/docs/bio_interactions.rst

 |

 The following tables provide details for each attribute, including attribute name used in the BioRECIPE spreadsheet, a symbol used in detailed definitions, a brief description of the attribute, allowed values, and a few examples.
-Additional interaction examples can be found `here <https://melody-biorecipe.readthedocs.io/en/latest/index.html#id8>`_.
+Additional interaction examples can be found here (*TODO, this should be a link to examples folder).

 |